 The commercial value of small cetacean products is evidenced by the fact that in 2005 the city of Ulsan planned to build a factory to process whale and dolphin meat.
-These plans were cancelled shortly after becoming public in response to international criticism.22 and the issuance of a cetacean trade certificate for each cetacean sold (Kim et al. 2013; Li 2013).
+These plans were cancelled shortly after becoming public in response to international criticism.

+In October 2010, the government introduced new regulations requiring registration of bycaught cetaceans and the issuance of a cetacean trade certificate for each cetacean sold (Kim et al. 2013; Li 2013).
 This resulted in significantly higher reporting of bycaught animals, from an average of about 400 per year in the 2000s (An & Kim 2006) to 1,047 and 2,548 in 2011 and 2012, respectively (Kim et al. 2013).
 The most highly affected species were the Indo-Pacific finless porpoise, common dolphin, harbour porpoise, and Pacific white-sided dolphin.